webGL-projects/basic-project/basic-scene/exercise/53-physics-with-r3f/README.md

 it is already implemented as React Three Rapier

 there is Rapier (without Three.js nor R3F)

+## <Physics>
+it wraps arounfd the mesh, even light ( even though it does nothing)

+we need to specify which objects are going to be affected by wrapping them in a <RigidBody>

+<RigidBody> can only be added inside the <Physics> element